ADWright18/Atomic-Shared-Memory/README.md

 # UConn Senior Design Project - Atomic Distributed Shared Memory for Networks

 ## Team Members
-*Christian Carmellinin
+-Christian Carmellinin
-*Dylan Ramsay
+-Dylan Ramsay
-*Adomous Wright
+-Adomous Wright
-*Kevin Konrad
+-Kevin Konrad

 ## Introdction
-*With the advance of networking technology, communication has become a major systemic activity in the field of distributed systems.
+-With the advance of networking technology, communication has become a major systemic activity in the field of distributed systems.
 In a network with a central server processing read and write requests from several client machines, there exists